City Plan 2040

 View survey results (pdf)

 With data from the public survey, recommendations for changes to the City Plan were formulated and submitted to the Planning Commission and City Council for consideration.
 The Planning Commission forwarded the document to the City Council in mid-2019 with a unanimous recommendation of approval.
-A draft of the City Plan 2040 document will receive a public hearing on December 3, 2019.

 Proposed Next Steps